cdpxe/WendzelNNTPd/docs/docs/running.md

 ## Access Control List Administration (in case the standard NNTP authentication is not enough)

 Welcome to the advanced part of WendzelNNTPd.
-WendzelNNTPd includes a powerful role based access control system.
+WendzelNNTPd includes a powerful role-based access control system.
 You can either only use normal access control lists where you can configure which user will have access to which newsgroup.
 Or you can use the advanced role system: You can add users to roles (e.g., the user "boss99" to the role